MedPath

 Study design:

-This is a multicentre 3-armed longitudinal double blind randomized control trial which is expected to run for a duration of 3 years (from July 2021 to June 2024).
+This is a multicentre, 2-armed longitudinal double blind randomized control trial which is expected to run for a duration of 2 years.

 Sample size:

 The sample size is determined based on G-Power 3.1.9.2 for repeated measures, between-within interaction ANOVA.
-Based on the previous study, the sample size was calculated based on the continuous response, Post-traumatic growth inventory from the study conducted by Labelle et al. (2014), with medium effect size (0.23), an alpha of 0.05, two-tailed.
-The results indicated that the total sample of 63 for three equal-sized groups is needed to achieve a power of 0.95.
-In anticipation of a drop-out rate of 30%, the estimation for sample size is 90 respondents for total respondents and 30 respondents for each group.
+Based on the previous study Lengacher et al (2009), the sample size was calculated based on the medium effect size (0.41), an alpha of 0.05, study power of 0.8 and it is two-tailed.
+In anticipation of a drop-out rate of 20%, the estimation for sample size is 110 respondents for total respondents and 55 respondents for each group.

 Sampling method: